- How do I know if my student is on track to graduate? How can I get in contact with an adviser?

 Advising in Residence Halls — There are three Academic Advising Centers located in Segundo, Tercero and Cuarto residential complexes.
 Each center offers tutoring and peer advising from the four undergraduate colleges and the First Resort in Advising Services.
 Each quarter there are various academic programs geared toward first-year students.

 Advising for general education, majors and degree certification is available through the undergraduate colleges.

-General Catalog — The General Catalog outlines degree requirements, programs and courses of study; contains course descriptions; and offers general information on student life.
-The catalog is available online and can be purchased at the UC Davis Bookstore or ordered for shipping.
+General Catalog — The General Catalog outlines degree requirements, programs and courses of study and also contains course descriptions and general information on student life.
+The catalog is available online and can be purchased in person at the UC Davis Bookstore.

-- My student is having a hard time adjusting to college, where can he or she get help?
+- My student is having a hard time adjusting to college.
+Where can they get help?

 The Educational Opportunity Program assists students with their academic, social and personal adjustments to the university environment.
 It provides additional support services for historically disadvantaged students and serves students of all ethnic groups.
 Students may apply for the program when applying for admission or during their studies at UC Davis.
 Eligibility for the program is based on family income, parent education and other socio-economic factors.
 After students enroll at UC Davis, the program can help with academic planning, the development of study skills, career and personal counseling and course tutoring.
 The office’s diverse peer staff is particularly sensitive to differing social, cultural and ethnic concerns.